StemVibrations/STEM/README.md

 - Linear elastic soil models, with non-linear models available through the UMAT interface
 - Point, line, surface, and moving loads
 - Dirichlet, Neumann, and absorbing (Lysmer) boundary conditions
-- Implicit and explicit time integration, quasi-static analyses, and multi-stage simulations
+- Implicit and explicit time integration, dynamic analysis, quasi-static analyses, and multi-stage simulations
-- Post-processing and output to VTK for visualisation in ParaView
+- Post-processing and output to JSON and VTK for visualisation in ParaView

 ## Requirements
 - Python 3.10, 3.11, or 3.12